 The protein encoded by this gene is part of a large protein complex that is necessary for autophagy, the major process by which intracellular components are targeted to lysosomes for degradation.
 Defects in this gene are a cause of susceptibility to inflammatory bowel disease type 10 (IBD10).
 Several transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Jun 2010]

 GeneCards Summary for ATG16L1 Gene

-ATG16L1 (Autophagy Related 16-Like 1 (S. Cerevisiae)) is a Protein Coding gene.
-Diseases associated with ATG16L1 include inflammatory bowel disease 10 and inflammatory bowel disease.
-Among its related pathways are Senescence and Autophagy and Regulation of autophagy.
+ATG16L1 (Autophagy Related 16 Like 1) is a Protein Coding gene.
+Diseases associated with ATG16L1 include inflammatory bowel disease 10 and crohn's disease.
+Among its related pathways are Cellular Senescence and Senescence and Autophagy.
 GO annotations related to this gene include identical protein binding.
 An important paralog of this gene is ATG16L2.

 UniProtKB/Swiss-Prot for ATG16L1 Gene